severin-bruhat/kind-advent-calendar/README.md

 Need some help?
 Leave a comment on the tutorial — this repo is meant as a place to grab the starter files and isn't a support channel.

+TODO:

+- display links
+- add css
+- add a route for previous days
+- add a route for all
+- load only the current one